carpentries-incubator/reproducible-publications-quarto/setup.md

 However, in case there are issues with the workflow, we will use the following packages in the workshop.

-Install the following packages in RStudio: `bookdown`, `tidyverse`, `rticles`,`BayesFactor`, `patchwork` , `rprojroot`, `usethis`.
+Install the following packages in RStudio: `rmarkdown`, `tidyverse`,`BayesFactor`, `patchwork` , `usethis`.
 We will be covering the purpose of using packages and recap different ways to install and manage them in RStudio.
 Nonetheless, pre-installating the packages we will be using for this workshop will save us some precious time since installation time may vary among learners.
 Here are the steps for two possible approaches you may follow for completing this process:

 *Using Menus and Tabs*

 1) Open R studio
 2) Select from the upper menu `Tools > Install packages...` or click on the `Packages` tab in the bottom-right section and then click on install.
 Either action will prompt a box dialog.
-3) In the `Install Packages` dialog box, copy this command `bookdown, tidyverse, rticles, BayesFactor, patchwork, usethis` under the Packages field, make sure the option `install dependencies` is selected, keep other information unchanged, and then click `install`.
+3) In the `Install Packages` dialog box, copy this command `rmarkdown, tidyverse, BayesFactor, patchwork, usethis` under the Packages field, make sure the option `install dependencies` is selected, keep other information unchanged, and then click `install`.
 4) Don't be alarmed by the stop sign that will blink (and do not click on it otherwise you will cancel the process) or the red text messages.
 Once the process completes the cursor will be preceeded by a greater-than sign `>`.

 1) Copy and paste one of the following functions to the console and wait for the process to complete:
 ~~~

- install.packages("bookdown")
+ install.packages("rmarkdown")
  install.packages("tidyverse")
  install.packages("BayesFactor")
  install.packages("patchwork")